monaueno/startup-example/README.md

 retrieving vote status
 displayed a random dog picture using the https://dog.ceo/api/breeds/image/random service.
 DB/Login - Store users, choices, and votes in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
-WebSocket - As each user votes, their votes are broadcast to all other users. also...
+WebSocket - As each user votes, their votes are broadcast to all other users.